 The difference in weight changes everything about how the cars are driven.
 In 1995, the cars were lighter, so drivers could brake later and carry more speed into corners.
 But being lighter also meant they were twitchy, constantly requiring corrections to stay on line.
 Today’s 2025 cars are heavier and more stable.
 Drivers must brake earlier and take wider lines to set up the exit, yet the cars respond predictably and require fewer corrections.
 On high-speed corners, the modern cars, with their wider bodies and improved stability, can carry full throttle through sections where the 1995 cars had to slow down significantly.

-Aerodynamics in 1995 were important, but they were still understandable to the naked eye.
-Front wings were simpler, floors were less aggressive, and much of the grip still came from mechanical sources like suspension geometry and tire behavior.
-Dirty air was a problem, but not to the extent seen in later decades.
+Aerodynamics in 1995 were important, but the design of the car was more simple, the front wings were simple, floors were less aggressive, and much of the grip still came from mechanical sources like suspension geometry and tire behavior, however, dirty air was a problem, but not to the extent seen in later decades.

-By 2025, aerodynamics have become an invisible battlefield.
-Every surface is shaped with intent, every edge designed to guide airflow to another component downstream.
-The floor alone generates more downforce than an entire 1995 car, and teams spend countless hours in wind tunnels and simulations chasing microscopic gains.
+So in 2025, things have changed a lot, for example, the aerodynamics have become an invisible battlefield, every surface is shaped with intent, every edge designed to guide airflow to another component downstream, so the floor alone generates more downforce than an entire 1995 car, and teams spend countless hours in wind tunnels and simulations chasing microscopic gains.

 The modern car is not just pressing itself into the track; it is managing airflow like a living system.
 Energy flow, vortices, and wake control define whether a car can follow another closely or falls back helplessly.
 The driver still matters, but the aerodynamic platform beneath them is doing an enormous amount of the work.

-In 1995, Formula 1 drivers relied heavily on feel.
+In 1995, F1 drivers relied heavily on feel.
 Semi-automatic gearboxes had already arrived, but electronic assistance was limited.
 Traction control came and went under controversial regulations, and data analysis was still relatively primitive.

 Drivers wrestled the car.
 Steering wheels were simpler, radio communication was basic, and setup changes were often guided by instinct as much as telemetry.
 Mistakes were punished instantly, sometimes brutally.

-The 2025 cockpit feels closer to a fighter jet than a traditional race car.
-Steering wheels are packed with rotary switches, buttons, and screens.
-Drivers manage energy deployment, brake balance, differential settings, and engine modes corner by corner.
-Engineers feed instructions constantly, adapting strategy based on live data streams.
+And in 2025, cockpit feels closer to a fighter jet than a normal F1 race car, steering wheels are packed with rotary switches, buttons, and screens, and the drivers manage energy deployment, brake balance, differential settings and engine modes corner by corner.

 The 1995 car had a survival cell, but crash structures were far less advanced.
 The HANS device did not yet exist, impact absorption was limited, and medical response systems were still developing.

-Modern Formula 1 cars may look heavier and more complex, but they protect drivers in ways that were unimaginable in the 1990s.
+Modern F1 cars may look heavier and more complex, but they protect drivers in ways that were unimaginable in the 1990s.
 Survival has shifted from hope to expectation.

-Ask any long-time fan what they miss most about old Formula 1, and the answer usually comes instantly.
+Ask any long-time fan what they miss most about old F1, and the answer usually comes instantly.
 The sound.

 The V10 era produced a scream that defined an entire generation.
 The noise was raw, emotional, and unmistakable.
-You did not need to see the cars to know Formula 1 was nearby.
+You did not need to see the cars to know F1 was nearby.

 The 2025 cars sound different.
 Turbochargers muffle the exhaust note, and the hybrid systems soften the edge.
 The cars are still fast, still powerful, but the emotional punch has changed.